nkoep/nkoep.net/posts/random-forest-regressor.md

 ---
-title: "Regression Trees (Part II): Random Forests"
+title: "Tree-Based Regression Methods (Part II): Random Forests"
 date: July 17, 2020
 slug: random-forest-regressor
 ---

 ## Introduction and Recap

-In the previous [post](/p/decision-tree-regressor) of this series, we introduced the concept of *decision trees* for the purpose of regression in the context of supervised learning.
+In the previous [post](/p/decision-tree-regressor), we introduced the concept of *decision trees* for the purpose of regression in the context of supervised learning.
 Decision trees are very simple models, which are easy to understand and apply, but which suffer from rather poor performance as they tend to be fairly biased towards the training data.